-Target Test Prep GMAT is a great choice for students who are looking to make big improvements to their GMAT Quantitative score.
-With over 3,000 practice questions (3000+ quantitative and 1000+ verbal) and an experienced team that is dedicated to and specializes in GMAT math, this is a test prep option that is sure to earn its score improvement money-back guarantee.
+Target Test Prep GMAT is a great choice for students who are looking to make big improvements to their overall GMAT score.
+With over 3,000 practice questions (3000+ quantitative and 1000+ verbal) and an experienced team that is dedicated to all facets of GMAT instruction, this is a test prep option that is guaranteed to boost your results on the GMAT.

 1. Number of Practice Questions

-One of the major factors when it comes to ranking GMAT prep courses is the number of practice questions each class provides to its students.
-Learning happens as much from doing as it does from absorbing information, and so having a high number of practice questions available makes a huge impact on your results.
-The Economist and Kaplan, for example, lead this category with 5,000+ each.
+One of the major factors when it comes to ranking a GMAT prep course is the number of practice questions and practice tests each class provides to its students.
+Learning happens as much from doing as it does from absorbing information, so having a high number of practice questions available makes a huge impact on your results.

 2. Instructor-Led Video Solutions

-Combine the number of practice questions available from Target Test Prep is high, but the quality of these questions and their explanations is just as impressive: a large portion of these questions come equipped with instructor-led video solutions.
-Found in the middle of all lessons, these videos help walk you through each step in finding the right answer.
-Whether you get a question right or wrong, the videos are there to highlight the right approach, what errors or traps to avoid in certain questions types, and how to maximize your time spent.
+The number of practice questions available from Target Test Prep is high, but the quality of these questions and their explanations is just as impressive: a large portion of Target Test Prep’s questions come equipped with HD instructor-led video solutions to walk you through each problem.
+Whether you get a question right or wrong, the videos are there to highlight the correct approach, what errors or traps to avoid in certain questions types, and how to maximize your time spent.
 And with over 1200 instructor-led GMAT quant and verbal HD videos (800+ quant and 400+ verbal videos), everyone is well covered.

-Most GMAT Prep courses offer in-depth explanations for right and wrong answers—The Economist GMAT Tutor especially stands out in this category.
-But with Target Test Prep, you can actually watch the instructor work the problem out by hand, allowing you to really feel like you’re there with the instructor.
-Target Test Prep really goes the extra mile in helping students learn from mistakes.
+Most GMAT Prep courses offer in-depth explanations for right and wrong answers.
+But with Target Test Prep, you will actually watch the instructor work the problem out by hand, step-by-step, showing that Target Test Prep really goes the extra mile in helping students identify and learn from mistakes.

-The Target Test Prep website offers a number of resources for students who are looking for a little extra help, whether with choosing the right product, navigating their course, or general tips about the GMAT exam process.
-Their blog, for example, is full of useful supplements to course materials, and there is a live chat helpline available to students through the site 24/7, which will put you in touch with a Target Test Prep expert in no time.
+The Target Test Prep website offers a number of resources for students who are looking for a little extra help with choosing the right product, navigating their course, or finding general tips about the GMAT exam process.
+Their blog, for example, is full of useful supplements to course materials, and there’s a live chat helpline available to students through the site 24/7, which will put you in touch with a Target Test Prep expert in no time.

-Furthermore, if you are looking for more detailed help and personal instruction, you can consider Target Test Prep GMAT Tutoring.
-Starting at $275/hour, you are able to choose the amount of instruction time that fits your needs.
-And the best part is that Target Test Prep’s regular course was Quant only, they hired expert tutors with knowledge in all four GMAT sections: Quant, Verbal, Integrated Reasoning, and Analytical Writing.
-Although tutoring options are typically the most expensive route to take, they can be really efficient for learning specific material.
-You may consider this as an add-on if you would like to focus on Quantitative, but still take a short refresher on some other areas of the exam.
+Further, if you are looking for even more detailed help and personal instruction, you can consider Target Test Prep GMAT Tutoring.
+Starting at $300/hour, you are able to choose the amount of instruction time that fits your needs.
+Even when Target Test Prep’s regular course was Quant only, they hired expert tutors with knowledge in all four GMAT sections: Quant, Verbal, Integrated Reasoning, and Analytical Writing.
+Although tutoring options are typically the most expensive test prep route to take, they can be really efficient for learning specific material that’s difficult to learn online.

 4. $1 Trial Period

 Every student learns differently, and every prep course teaches differently.
 Even though we have found tons of benefits in all of the top GMAT Prep Courses, there is no one-size-fits-all.
-That’s why it’s so beneficial when courses like Target Test Prep offer students a trial period to see if the format, style, and pace is a good fit for them.
-For just $1, you gain 5 days of access to the Target Test Prep Quant course, including a diagnostic exam, lessons, and practice questions to really help you gauge where you stand when it comes to the test.
+That’s why it’s great when courses like Target Test Prep offer students a trial period to see if the format, style, and pace of a course is a good fit for them.
+Just $1 gets you 5 days of unlimited access to the full Target Test Prep online GMAT course, including a diagnostic exam, lessons, and practice questions that will really help you gauge where you stand when it comes to the test.

 5. Specialized Instructors